 He is a Board Member of the Geneva-based Council on Health Research for Development (COHRED).
 Dr. Simeon is also a member of the Trinidad and Tobago Association of Nutritionists and Dietitians, the American Society for Nutritional Sciences, the International Biometric Society Network for Central America and the Caribbean and the Management Committee of the Essential National Health Research Council of Trinidad and Tobago.
 He also serves on the Editorial Board of the West Indian Medical Journal.
 He is also a member of Trinidad and Tobago Association of Nutritionist and Dietitians, American Society for Nutritional Sciences and International Biometric Society – Network for Central America.

-He has extensive research experience as evidenced by the publication of over 50 scientific papers in peer-reviewed international journals, in addition to chapters in books/encyclopedia and other reports.
-He has also made many oral presentations of research findings at international scientific and regional professional conferences.
+A citizen of Trinidad and Tobago, Dr. Simeon has extensive research experience, having published more than 50 scientific papers in peer-reviewed international journals, in addition to chapters in books and other publications.
+He has also made many oral presentations at international scientific and regional professional conferences.